Decoupling of Field Equations in Einstein and Modified Gravity: Decoupling of Gravitational Field Equations

-Let us discuss the decoupling (splitting) property of the Einstein equations with respect to certain classes of N--adapted frames which is contained in the system of PDE (\ref{eq1b})-- (\ref{lccond}).
-For instance, the first equation is for a 2--d metric which always can be diagonalized, $ [g_{1},g_{2}],$ and/or made to be conformally flat.
-Prescribing a function $ g_{1}$ and source $\ ^{v}\Upsilon $, we can find $g_{2},$ or inversely.
-The equation (\ref{eq2b}) contains only the first and second derivatives on $ \partial /\partial y^{3}$ and relates two functions $h_{3}$ and $h_{4}.$ Prescribing one of such functions and source $\Upsilon ,$ we can define the second one taking, respectively, one or two derivations on $y^{3}.$ The equation (\ref{eq3b}) is a linear algebraic system for $w_{k}$ if the coefficients $h_{a}$ have been already defined as a solution of (\ref{eq2b} ).
-Nevertheless, we have to solve a system of first order PDE on $x^{k}$ and $y^{3}$ in order to find $w_{k}$ resulting in zero torsion conditions (\ref {lccond}).
-Such conditions do not allow \ a complete decoupling because the first equations relate $w_{i}$ to $H=\ln |h_{4}|$ via corresponding first order PDE.
-Nevertheless, it is possible, for instance, to integrate such solutions for any prescribed $H$ (see more details below, in Remark--Example \ref{remex}).
-The forth equations (\ref{eq4b}) became trivial for any $n_{i}^{\ast }=0$ if we wont to satisfy completely such zero torsion conditions.\footnote{ Nontrivial solutions and nonzero torsion configurations present interest in modified theories of gravity, see such examples in Ref. \cite{vsing2}} A nontrivial function $\underline{h}_{4}$ is explicitly present in the conditions (\ref{lccond}).
-If such restrictions are satisfied, this allows us to eliminate $\underline{h}_{4}$ from (\ref{eq3b}) (see details in the proof of above theorem).
+Let us discuss the decoupling (splitting) property of the modified and Einstein equations with respect to certain classes of N--adapted frames which is contained in the system of PDEs (\ref{eq1b})-- (\ref{lccond}).
+For instance, the first equation is for a 2--d metric which always can be diagonalized, $[g_{1},g_{2}],$ and/or made to be conformally flat.
+Prescribing a function $g_{1}$ and source $\ ^{v}\Upsilon $, we can find $ g_{2},$ or inversely.
+The equation (\ref{eq2b}) contains only the first and second derivatives on $\partial /\partial y^{3}$ and relates two functions $ h_{3}$ and $h_{4}.$ Prescribing one of such functions and source $\Upsilon ,$ we can define the second one taking, respectively, one or two derivations on $y^{3}.$ The equation (\ref{eq3b}) is a linear algebraic system for $w_{k}$ if the coefficients $h_{a}$ have been already defined as a solution of (\ref {eq2b}).
+Nevertheless, we have to solve a system of first order PDE on $ x^{k} $ and $y^{3}$ in order to find $w_{k}$ resulting in zero torsion conditions (\ref{lccond}).
+Such conditions do not allow \ a complete decoupling because the first equations relate $w_{i}$ to $H=\ln |h_{4}|$ via corresponding first order PDEs.
+Nevertheless, it is possible, for instance, to integrate such solutions for any prescribed $H$ (see more details below, in Remark \ref{remex}).
+The fourth equations (\ref{eq4b}) became trivial for any $n_{i}^{\ast }=0$ if we wont to satisfy completely such zero torsion conditions\footnote{ Nontrivial solutions and nonzero torsion configurations present interest in modified theories of gravity and brane physics, see such examples in Ref. \cite{vsing2}.}.
+A nontrivial function $\underline{h}_{4}$ is explicitly present in the conditions (\ref{lccond}).
+If such restrictions are satisfied, this allows us to eliminate $\underline{h}_{4}$ from (\ref{eq3b}).